 Jesus took on all of the sin of the world and was separated from God for 3 days – to pay the wages for us.
 And after 3 days Jesus rose from the dead and declared the wages for our sin were paid, and if we accepted that payment we could be with God.
 Picture yourself in traffic court, the judge says “You are guilty of speeding – $250“.
 And someone stands up and says “Here is the $250, right here.
 I’ll pay it.”
 The judge can now, legally, let you off the hook, you don’t need to pay.
 The wage for that transgression was paid.

 It’s kind of like that.

-This was worlds apart from what I was taught – what I was taught was religion.
+This was worlds apart from what I was taught.
 What I had just heard was Good News!
 By the way, if you have ever heard the phrase “preaching the Gospel“, well if someone is preaching the Gospel, all they are doing is explaining this good news, because that is the definition of the Gospel: good news!

 At this point the tugging on my gut was pretty strong and I had a decision to make.
 The speaker laid it out pretty simply.

 Now that I had heard this good news, I had a choice to make: I could let the sacrifice of Jesus pay my wages – I could accept that payment, or not.
 No one forcing me to do a thing.
 It was between me and God.
 No one would even know the difference between a “yes” and a “no”.
 It was then that I KNEW that the tugging on my gut was God.
 He wanted me to be with Him because He loved ME.
 But love is not love if it is forced.
 So in order for me to love Him back I had to choose to love Him.